PlatformUnityCI/sebco-qa-engine/README.md

 | `bandit` | — | any HIGH finding or medium > 5 | Severity-weighted score: HIGH × 50 + MEDIUM × 10 + LOW × 1 penalty subtracted from 100.
 Gate is hard on HIGH, tolerant on LOW. |
 | `radon` | score < 70% | score < 50% | Score = mean Maintainability Index across all modules (0–100).
 Files ranked C–F count as `issue_count`. |

 ---

+> [!NOTE]
+> Testing a feature branch of `sebco-qa-engine`.
+>
+> By default, `sebco-qa-engine` installs the engine package from `main`.
+This is the expected behavior for normal consumer usage.
+>
+> If you want to test a feature branch, the workflow reference and `engine-ref` must point to the same branch.
+>
+> If these references do not match, the workflow may run one branch while installing the engine package from another.
+>
+> Example:
+>
+> ```yaml
+> qa-engine:
+>   uses: PlatformUnityCI/sebco-qa-engine/.github/workflows/python-qa.yml@feature/my-branch
+>   with:
+>     python-version: "3.12"
+>     analyzers: "mutmut,flake8,coverage,bandit,radon"
+>     output-dir: "qa-report"
+>     engine-ref: "feature/my-branch"
+>   secrets:
+>     token: ${{ secrets.GITHUB_TOKEN }}
+> ```
+---

 ## Roadmap